HAF programme

 The programme runs for:

-- at least 1 week during Easter
+- at least 1 week in spring

-- at least 1 week during Christmas
+- at least 1 week in winter

-- 4 weeks during summer
+- at least 4 weeks in summer

 HAF annual report